Fan Fic / Vision

 - Taken for Granite: Epiphany and Green.

 - Tempting Fate: Green tries to encourage Siren by telling her that she's as good as home.
 Siren points out that in a play, that's usually a sign that something's about to go horribly wrong.
+She's right.

-- Third Pony Pony: Trixie, even in private.
+- Third-Person Person: Trixie, even in private.

 - Trauma Conga Line: Siren's stay in Vision has been this.